-7 CONCLUSIONS
+12 CONCLUSIONS

-In conclusion, with a \$3000 budget sponsored by the Mechanical Engineering Department at Northern Arizona University, our team was tasked with designing and creating a drone utilizing commercially available parts.
+In conclusion, with a \$3000 budget sponsored by the Boeing Company, our team was tasked with designing and creating a drone utilizing commercially available parts.
 The drone must be able to engage and deploy different payloads while remaining airborne.
-These payloads will include a camera for potential surveying, a payload that must be equal or greater in weight to 30% of the drone's empty weight, and a MC-01F30 Cruise Missile that must be able hit a target after being deployed.
+These payloads will include a camera for potential surveying and a payload that must be equal or greater in weight to 30% of the drone's empty weight.
 The drone must be able to complete a predesigned course where it will pick up the various payloads and drop them off at a separate location.
-The design that our team has decided on is a quadcopter with a simplistic carbon fiber frame, octagonal carbon fiber arms, a magnetic payload attachment system that can be turned off using a servo motor, a Pixhawk 6C Flight Controller, iFlight XING X4214 660KV Motors, and HQProp 16X8X3 (3 prop) propellers.
-With this design, we believe that it will be capable of picking up large payloads, have a long enough run time, and being able to resist any damage that may occur.
+The design that our team has decided on is a quadcopter with a simplistic fiber glass reinforced birch wood frame, octagonal carbon fiber arms, a magnetic payload attachment system that can be turned off using a servo motor, a Pixhawk 6C Flight Controller, iFlight XING X4214 660KV Motors, and HQProp 16X8X3 (3 prop) propellers.
+With this design, we believe that it will be capable of picking up large payloads, have an extended 10-minute flight time, and being able to resist any damage that may occur.
 If damage does occur, the design allows for easy repairability.
-The team has started prototyping and testing and plan to continue and finish the drone in ME 486C next semester.